MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpsapi/ns-dhcpsapi-_dhcp_failover_statistics.md

 Value that specifies the total number of IPv4 addresses that are leased out to clients in a DHCPv4 scope that are part of a failover relationship.

+#### - numAddr

+Value that specifies the total number of addresses in a DHCPv4 scope that are part of a failover relationship.

 #### - partnerAddrFree

 Value that specifies the number of free IPv4 addresses on the partner server that can be leased out to clients in a DHCPv4 scope that are part of a failover relationship.

+#### - partnerAddrInUse

+Value that specifies the number of IPv4 addresses on the partner server that are leased out to clients in a DHCPv4 scope that are part of a failover relationship.

 #### - thisAddrFree

 Value that specifies the number of free IPv4 addresses on the local server that can be leased out to clients in a DHCPv4 scope that are part of a failover relationship.

-#### - partnerAddrInUse

-Value that specifies the number of IPv4 addresses on the partner server that are leased out to clients in a DHCPv4 scope that are part of a failover relationship.

 #### - thisAddrInUse